triggermesh/docs/docs/targets/zendesk.md

 ## Prerequisite(s)

+- Zendesk API token

+## Zendesk API Token

-- Zendesk API token (steps to obtain a token are outlined in the [Zendesk API Docs](https://support.zendesk.com/hc/en-us/articles/226022787-Generating-a-new-API-token-))
+You can find the steps to obtain an API token in the [Zendesk API Docs](https://support.zendesk.com/hc/en-us/articles/226022787-Generating-a-new-API-token-).

 Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the Zendesk API token as a secret.